vndee/local-talking-llm/README.md

-# local-talking-llm
-A talking LLM that run on your own computer without internet needed.
+A talking LLM that runs on your own computer without needing the internet.